 Fish inhabiting in Lake Manitoba include lake whitefish, sturgeon, and trout; Arctic grayling; northern pike; rainbow trout; rock bass; splake; sucker; tiger trout; sauger; yellow perch; walleye (pickerel); jackfish; goldeye; brook trout; and Arctic char.

 You can even find large brown trout, trendy black crappies, and the hard-to-catch burbot.
 Known to be one of the most delicious fish that can be found in the lake, but if you are going to eat burbot you’d better catch one yourself or get it directly from another fisherman since its unsightly eel-like features almost certainly ensure that most fish markets will not carry them.

 “Rough fish”, such as carp, are also plentiful; their numbers in the lake have been increasing in recent years.
 Also of note is the tullibee (also known as cisco), which—while admittedly not a commercial fish—is abundant and easy to find.

 Among the most common of these are sauger, yellow perch, walleye, silver bass, and pike.
-Indeed, pike is so common here that it’s one of the main reasons that people from outside the province come fish in these parts.
+Indeed, pike is so common here that it’s one of the main reasons that people from outside the province come to fish in these parts.